Look elsewhere for the full Terms and Conditions. This rules document gives a broad overview of how the marketplace works on Flippa.

 - The minimum offer price may be displayed to the user when they make an offer which is lower than it.

-- A private sale is won when the seller accepts an offer.
+- A classified listing is won when the seller accepts an offer.

 Bids and Offers

 - Users should take due care and always perform due diligence when on either side of a transaction.